Eleven-Trading/TradeNote/README.md

 - Node 18.X

 #### Installation
-1. Download the docker-compose.yml file
+1. Download the docker compose.yml file
 2. Run `docker compose up -d`

 This will automatically setup the database (mongodDB) and the TradeNote app.